Embracing Change: Ensure a Successful Digital Transformation

 Deloitte offers advice on how companies can leverage digitization to ensure the best working practices for all employees.
 Its report, ‘The Digital Workplace: Think, Share, Do’, shows how to drive change.
 It says employees should be kept connected to work through their mobile devices, allowing them the flexibility to be productive.

-It also asserts that staff should have the “right tools and right information at the right time”.
-This last point should focus change managers on interactive learning as key to successful digital transformation.
+It also asserts that staff should have the “right tools and the right information at the right time”.
+This last point should focus change managers on interactive learning as a key to successful digital transformation.

-2. Eases Transitions with Interactive Learning
+2. Ease Transitions with Interactive Learning

 Create positivity and reassurance around change by providing team members with instant access to interactive learning.
 It will enable them to understand new work practices at their own pace.
-Interactive learning is an integral part of the change management process, and fits hand-in-hand with digital transformation.
+Interactive learning is an integral part of the change management process and fits hand-in-hand with digital transformation.

-Better understanding of new products and applications will make team members more productive.
+A better understanding of new products and applications will make team members more productive.
 This new-found productivity will help to prove your message that the change will bring positive results.
 This will also mean fewer time-consuming queries, fewer mistakes and a high chance that your changes will be accepted.